modcarroll/wa-dialog-export-csv/README.md

 # Watson Assistant CSV Dialog Export

-Export Watson Assistant dialog in a readable format for business review
+Export Watson Assistant dialog in a readable format for business review.

+Note: This is an alpha version.
+All suggestions for improvements are welcome!